hampusrosvall/data-structures-algorithms/README.md

 # Content

 Every Python module contains a thorough description of the time complexity of each algorithm/method in data structure respectively.
-Moreover, every file contains a main script where some simple test cases are tested to verify the proper functionality of each implementation.
+Moreover, every file contains a main script where some simple test cases to verify the proper functionality of each implementation.

 ## Algorithms